History of the Haber process: New apparatus

 It was finally on May 7, 1911, in Oppau, Germany, that the construction of BASF's first industrial synthesis site officially began.
 Bosch supervised the project, ensuring its smooth running.
 On site, workers assembled compressors the size of locomotives, chemical reactors four times larger than those commonly used elsewhere in the chemical industry, a mini-factory to extract nitrogen from the air and purify it before injecting it into the reactors, kilometers of tubing, a complete electrical system including generators, a port shipping system attached to a marshalling yard, a laboratory operated by 180 researchers assisted by a thousand assistants, as well as housing for more than 10,000 workers.

 Inside the Oppau plant, a chemical reactor used for the synthesis of ammonia using the Haber-Bosch process.
 Photo taken in 1913.

 The company was able to produce ammonia industrially from 1913.
 The Oppau site started production on September 9.
 In the same year, it was able to produce up to 30 tons of ammonia per day In 1914, the plant produced 8700 tons of ammonia, which was used to supply a neighboring unit, which produced 36000 tons of ammonium sulfate.

 The Oppau site was not only an increasingly important source of revenue for BASF, as its steadily growing production was completely sold out, it also served as a laboratory.
 The site offered the opportunity to develop the emerging technology of high-pressure chemistry.
-Bosch ad his colleagues encountered problems never seen before, but could explore different approaches without worrying about the costs associated with their development.
+Bosch and his colleagues encountered problems never seen before, but could explore different approaches without worrying about the costs associated with their development.